Coating, Layer, and Bulk Material for Extreme Thermal Protection

 SUMMARY OF TECHNOLOGY

-Researchers at Oklahoma State University have developed a thermal protective coating material made of readily available consumer material consisting of several different chemical substances.
+Researchers at Oklahoma State University have developed an economic intumescent thermal protective material that is biodegradable and environmentally friendly.
+The components are readily available to the general consumer.
 This thermal protection material can be applied as a coating to protect surfaces and structures from direct extreme temperature sources.
 The length of time a structure is protected under this coating is directly proportional to the thickness of the coating placed.
-The final material mixture can resist direct contact with a flame that is greater than 6150 °F for up to 90 seconds.
-This coating can be used for a wide range of high temperature applications, including monitoring changes in concrete as it is placed, consolidated, and protected during early life, and new mixtures can be created for new applications.
+One inch of the material can resist direct contact with a 6,000°F flame for 120 seconds.
+This coating can be used for a wide range of high temperature applications such as coating concrete, wood, metal or other materials.
 It could also be used to protect property within buildings such as factories, warehouses, or even homes.
 If a fire were to start around or in these buildings, thermal protection could help to slow down damage and save property.

 POTENTIAL AREAS OF APPLICATION